skulpt/skulpt/contrib.rst

 Second Edition
 ~~~~~~~~~~~~~~
+* It wasn't until 5th Grade student Owen Davies came to me in a Saturday
+  morning Python enrichment class and said he wanted to write the card game,
+  Gin Rummy, in Python that I finally knew what I wanted to use as the case
+  study for the object oriented programming chapters.
 * A *special* thanks to pioneering students in Jeff's Python Programming class
-  at `GCTAA <http://www.arlington.k12.va.us/1540108115320583/blank/browse.asp?A=383&BMDRN=2000&BCOB=0&C=59085>`__ during the 2009-2010 school year: Howard
+  at `GCTAA <http://www.arlington.k12.va.us/1540108115320583/blank/browse.asp?A=383&BMDRN=2000&BCOB=0&C=59085>`__ during the 2009-2010 school year: Safath
-  Batiste, Louis Elkner-Alfaro, and Rachel Hancock.
-Your continual and
+  Ahmed, Howard Batiste, Louis Elkner-Alfaro, and Rachel Hancock.
+Your
-  thoughtfull feedback led to changes in most of the chapters of the book.
+  continual and thoughtfull feedback led to changes in most of the chapters of
-  You set the standard for the active and engaged learners that will help
+  the book.
+You set the standard for the active and engaged learners that will
-  make the new Governor's Academy what it is to become.
-Thanks to you this is
+  help make the new Governor's Academy what it is to become.
+Thanks to you
-  truly a *student tested* text.
+  this is truly a *student tested* text.
 * Thanks in a similar vain to the students in Jeff's Computer Science
   class at the HB-Woodlawn program during the 2007-2008 school year: James
   Crowley, Joshua Eddy, Eric Larson, Brian McGrail, and Iliana Vazuka.